-Your RailKing Alco PA ProtoSound-equipped locomotive has two coil-wound ProtoCouplersTM for remote uncoupling action.
-The couplers are mounted on the power trucks.
-Because the ProtoCoupler is controlled through ProtoSound's microprocessor, it doesn't require an uncoupling track section or modification to your layout to function.
+Your Proto-Sound® equipped locomotive is equipped with two coilwound ProtoCoupler® for remote uncoupling action.
+Because the ProtoCoupler® is controlled through the Proto-Sound® microprocessor, it doesn't require an uncoupling track section or modification to your layout to function.
 The three simple steps below are required to operate the coupler.